ionos-cloud/ionosctl/docs/subcommands/Managed-Stackable-Data-Platform/nodepool/get.md

 ---
-description: Get Dataplatform Nodepool by cluster and nodepool id
+description: "Get Dataplatform Nodepool by cluster and nodepool id"
 ---

 # DataplatformNodepoolGet